Info in Miami & Nationwide

 It took investigators about a day to recover all the wreckage.
 A spokesperson from the Federal Aviation Administration (FAA) says the agency does not know what caused the wreck at this point.
 The National Transportation Safety Board (NTSB) will examine the plane.

 It is difficult to speculate as to what caused this unfortunate plane crash.
-Despite what you hear about the safety of airplanes, the safer type of aircraft are commercial airplanes.
+Despite what you hear about the safety of airplanes, the safer type of aircraft is commercial airplanes.
 Single-engine planes, like the one in this accident, have significantly lower safety records than commercial planes.
 In crashes like this, pilot error and weather conditions are the usual causes of crashes.

 Have you ever been a passenger in a single-engine aircraft?